-19. On-line safety, data protection and the use of mobile phones and digital photographic equipment
+19. Online safety, data protection and the use of mobile phones and digital photographic equipment

 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-Our school implements a whole school approach to online safety sets out to protect and educate both children and staff in their use of technology alongside establishing mechanisms to identify, intervene in and escalate any concerns, recognising that many children have unlimited and unrestricted access to the internet via mobile phone networks.
+Our school implements a whole school approach to online safety that sets out to protect and educate both children and staff in their use of digital technologies alongside establishing mechanisms to identify, intervene in and escalate any concerns, recognising that many children and young people have unlimited and unrestricted access to the internet via mobile phones and other digital devices.

-Staff should also report any concerns about sexting (youth produced sexual imagery or 'nudes') to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member of staff who will follow the guidance in: Sexting in schools and colleges: Responding to incidents and safeguarding young people Sharing nudes and semi-nudes: advice for education settings working with children and young people (UK Council for Child Internet Safety, December 2020) (https://www.gov.uk/government/groups/uk-council-for-child-internet-safety-ukccis provides clarity as to how staff should respond to these incidents).
+Staff should also report any concerns about sexting (youth produced sexual imagery or 'nudes') to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member of staff who will follow the guidance in Sharing nudes and semi-nudes: advice for education settings working with children and young people (UK Council for Child Internet Safety, December 2020).
+This document provides clarity as to how staff should respond to these incidents.

-The school's on-line/E-safety/ Acceptable User policy clearly outlines the way in which the school uses technology and the measures in place to ensure safe, responsible and respectful use by all.
-There is a clear code of conduct for staff and volunteers for using new technologies, mobile phones and personal photographical equipment around children.
-The school will consider, in particular, Looked After Children (Children in Care) who might be put at risk by being included in publicity materials or school photographs.
+The school's Online/E-safety/Acceptable Use policy clearly outlines the way in which the school uses technology digital technologies and there are measures in place to ensure safe, responsible and respectful use by all.
+There is a clear code of conduct for staff and volunteers which sets out the use of new digital technologies, mobile phones and personal photographic equipment around children.
+The school will consider, in particular, Looked after Children (Children in Care) who might be put at risk by being included in publicity materials or school photographs.

-The DFE highlights the risks of new technologies:
+The DfE highlights the risks of new technologies:

-An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
+'An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
 The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate or harmful content - contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm' - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams'
+- content: being exposed to illegal, inappropriate or harmful content - contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams'